 “As in Kenya, the cash transfers were associated with people working longer hours and making more money thanks to investments in assets including livestock”.

-The final piece of evidence that Kenny cites is from a study by Chris Blattman of Colombia University and colleagues in Uganda.
+The final piece of evidence that Kenny cites comes from a study carried out by Chris Blattman of Colombia University and colleagues in Uganda.